hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

 ### Viewing data

 The `txi` object is a simple list containing matrices of the abundance, counts, length.
-Another list element ‘countsFromAbundance’ carries through the character argument used in the tximport call.
+Another list element "countsFromAbundance" carries through the character argument used in the tximport call.
 The length matrix contains the average transcript length for each gene which can be used as an offset for gene-level analysis.

 ``` r
 attributes(txi)
 ```

-We will be using the `txi` object as is for input into DESeq2, but will save it until the next lesson. **For now let’s take a look at the count matrix.** You will notice that there are decimal values, so let’s round to the nearest whole number and convert it into a dataframe.
+We will be using the `txi` object as is for input into DESeq2, but will save it until the next lesson. **For now let"s take a look at the count matrix.** You will notice that there are decimal values, so let"s round to the nearest whole number and convert it into a dataframe.
 We will save it to a variable called `data` that we can play with.

 ``` r
 # Look at the counts